 There is much argument and posturing over nomenclature in the world of alternative medicine, just as in many other walks of life.
 Much time and energy are frittered away in such controversy.
 This page may be a little tongue-in-cheek but it makes a point that must be made.
 Words are not everything, names mean even less.
 It is deeds that count.

 The term Holistic Medicine (or holistic veterinary medicine) applies to an approach to the patient and to medicine that embraces the concept of interconnectedness, of microcosms within macrocosms (ad infinitum) and that the whole is greater than the sum of the parts.
 No part of the body can be considered in isolation and no patient can be considered apart from environment, lifestyle and management.
 Usually, more than one approach is necessary to cover all aspects of a case.
 It is described in more detail on the page with that title (holism).
-It is not so much about which particular branch of medicine is practised but more about how it is approached and practised.
-For this reason, homeopathy, acupuncture, herbalism and other medicine systems can be holistic, if practised properly.
-Even modern conventional medicine can be practised in a holistic manner although the mode of application of the medicines strays a little from the holistic concept.
-Really, it is a matter of using ‘joined-up thinking’.
+It is not so much about which particular branch of medicine is practiced but more about how it is approached and practiced.
+For this reason, homeopathy, acupuncture, herbalism and other medicine systems can be holistic, if practiced properly.
+Even modern conventional medicine can be practiced in a holistic manner although the mode of application of the medicines strays a little from the holistic concept.
+Really, it is a matter of using ‘joined-up thinking'.

-In the USA, it appears that a veterinarian who uses a spectrum of natural, alternative and complementary medicines is called a holistic veterinarian.
+In the USA, it appears that a veterinarian who uses a spectrum of natural, alternative and complimentary medicines is called a holistic veterinarian.
 This interpretation of the meaning is well demonstrated by the article in Wikipedia:http://en.wikipedia.org/wiki/Holistic_veterinary_medicine (at the time of writing on 10th June 2010).
 According to the UK understanding, however, it is the methodology that makes one holistic, rather than the systems of medicine applied.
-One might use only one medical system but still practise it in a truly holistic way.
+One might use only one medical system but still practice it in a truly holistic way.
 This is simply a matter of varying definitions and common usage.

 The term Alternative Medicine* (or alternative veterinary medicine) might imply that the medicine is used ‘instead of' or as an ‘alternative' to something else.
 If one specifies that something may be used instead of modern conventional medicine, in certain cases, then it is clearly an alternative!
 People sometimes become hung-up on the notion that those who offer ‘alternatives' do so to the absolute exclusion of conventional medicines and of conventional diagnosis and care.
 At the AVMC, while we offer clients and patients an alternative to what has gone before, we do not reject or fail to consider conventional medicine or diagnostic methodology and would not hesitate to recommend it or to use it, should it prove necessary.
 This is integrated medicine at work.
 Since homeopathy, acupuncture, herbal medicine and others can offer very real and credible alternatives to conventional therapy, they can rightly be labelled ‘alternative'.
 The AVMC is so-called because it offers a real alternative to general veterinary practice, in that it offers a different view, different prognosis, different emphasis and different tools.